andreas-mausch/andreas-mausch.github.io/posts/2024-08-31-single-board-computer-headless-setup/index.md

 However, I dislike that the real setup script is started when you boot up the SBC for the first time and login as root.

-WHen I tried to login directly using the `dietpi` user, I got a warning.
+When I tried to login directly using the `dietpi` user, I got a warning.

 In the script which runs on first login as `root`, you are asked several questions, which can be answered during a UI.
 Then the system is updated and settings are applied.

 That's exactly what I'd like to avoid in a headless setup.
-If I had to do it for like 20 installs, that would be boring and repetitive.
+If I had to do it for like 20 installs, that would be time-consuming, boring and repetitive.

 The extra tools for installing software might be neat for beginners, but I don't really need them.